 GEOL 1003.
 Physical Geology.
 3 UG cr.
-Dr. Warren Huff, Dr. Craig Dietsch, Dr. Attila Kilinc.
+FS, SS.
+Dr. Attila Kilinc.
 An introductory physical geology course that includes a comprehensive study of the earth's physical processes and properties, with an emphasis on understanding the scientific theories behind the geological principles.
 Topics are explored within the general context of plate tectonic theory and include: minerals and rocks, weathering and erosion, geological time, earthquakes, volcanoes, mountain building, oceans, landforms, and natural resources.

 GEOL 1009.
 Natural Hazards.
 3 UG cr.
-Dr. Lewis Owen.
+SS, US.
+Dr. Lewis Owen, Krista Smilek.
 This class will provide an introduction to geologic hazards and natural disasters, their effects on society, and the attempts at preparation and mitigation for these events.
 Hazards to be covered include earthquakes, volcanic eruptions, floods, landslides, hurricanes, tsunamis, and others.
 Central to the course is the understanding of the technical cooperation required for hazard and vulnerability assessments, including the use of geographic information systems for mapping and analysis and urban watershed planning for hazard and resource management.

 This course introduces basic concepts of island geology, biology, paleontology and archeology, with a particular emphasis on tropical islands.
 Topics include a broad overview of geological processes, biodiversity, extinction and evolutionary processes, fossil records, prehistoric and historic human impacts, climate change, and conservation and sustainability.
 No previous courses or experience are required.
 This course is designed to expose students to various disciplines in the sciences that will help them to identify and pursue a more specific scientific field in the future.
 Overall, students will learn foundational concepts and processes related to the natural and earth sciences.